 - The nature of religion and beliefs including Australian Aboriginal beliefs and spiritualities, as a distinctive response to the human search for meaning in life.

 - Two Religious Traditions Studies from Buddhism, Christianity, Hinduism, Islam and Judaism.

-- o Origins.
+- Origins.

-- o Principal beliefs.
+- Principal beliefs.

-- o Sacred texts and writings.
+- Sacred texts and writings.

-- o Core ethical teachings.
+- Core ethical teachings.

-- o Personal devotion/expression of faith/observance.
+- Personal devotion/expression of faith/observance.